Criminal Defense Practice

 Experienced & Trusted Representation

-Understanding the Complexities of Sex Crimes in Minnesota
+Understanding The Complexities Of Sex Crimes In Minnesota

 Minnesota Sex Crimes Attorney

 In Minnesota, a sex crime is any criminal offense involving sexual behavior or conduct and may include sex trafficking and forced labor, child pornography, sexual assault, sexual abuse, exploitation of children and persons with disabilities, and other forms of non-consensual sexual contact.
-Sex crimes also involve the handling and distribution of obscene materials.

 The severity of charges varies depending on the jurisdiction, with many serving higher punishments for those charged with coerced sex or sex with minors.
 Judgments vary from probation to time in prison.